ordina-jworks/ordina-jworks.github.io/_posts/2020-09-04-scaling-css-with-bem.md

         <button class="profile__button">Profile button</button>
     </div>
 ```
-Should the second button be styled differently because it lives inside the profile block you SHOULD use BEM notation.
+If the second button should be styled differently because it lives inside the profile block you SHOULD use BEM notation.
 Otherwise if it should be styled the same as the other button and it just happens to live in profile you definitely DO NOT need BEM notation there.

 ```CSS